 The ISO determines how sensitive the camera is to light.
 For example, an ISO of 100 means the camera isn’t very sensitive—great for shooting in the daylight.
 An ISO 3200 means the camera is very sensitive to light, so you can use that higher ISO for getting shots in low light.
 The trade off is that images at high ISOs appear to be grainy and have less detail.
 ISO is balanced with aperture and shutter speed to get a proper exposure.

 A long exposure is an image that has been exposed for a long time, or uses a long shutter speed.
 This technique is useful for shooting still objects in low light, or rendering moving objects into an artistic blur.
-This is the technique often used for capturing star trail photography like the image below.
+Long exposure night photography can produce some pretty incredible results.
+For example, this is the technique often used for capturing star trail photography like the image below.

 Manual mode allows the photographer to set the exposure instead of having the camera do it automatically.
 In manual, you choose the aperture, shutter speed and ISO, and those choices affect how light or dark the image is.
 Semi-manual modes include aperture priority (where you only choose the aperture), shutter priority (where you only choose the shutter speed) and programed auto (where you choose a combination of aperture and shutter speed together instead of setting them individually).
 Manual can also refer to manual focus, or focusing yourself instead of using the autofocus.